 Ex Parte Orders-Sutter County Career Training Center can disclose, without consent or knowledge of a student or parent, personally identifiable information form a student's records to representatives of the Attorney General of the United States in response to an ex parte order in connection with the investigation or prosecution of terrorism crimes.
 An ex parte order is an order issued by a court without notice to an adverse party.
-When Sutter County Career Training Center makes a disclosure pursuant to an ex parte order, it is not required to record that disclosure information in the student's file.
+When Sutter County Career Training disclosure information in the student's file.

-Lawfully Issued Subpoenas and Court Orders-In the following contexts, an institution can disclose, without consent, information from a student's education records in order to comply with a lawfully issued subpoena or court order:
+Lawfully Issued Subpoenas and Court Orders

+In the following contexts, an institution can disclose, without consent, information from a student's education records in order to comply with a lawfully issued subpoena or court order: